kamilkodzi/kamilkodzi/README.md

 ###

 <p align="left">🚀 Currently working on my portfolio to find dreamed place to settled down.<br>So if you know something about it...
-Call me maybe🤙🏼😅<br><br>If you are interested how i spend my professional time, check my "Playlist" below,<br>Deployed version of portfolio will be soon here, for now please check projects summary also below</p>
+Call me maybe🤙🏼😅<br><br>If you are interested how I spend my professional time, check my "Playlist" below,<br>Deployed version of portfolio will be soon here, for now please check projects summary also below</p>

 ###